Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id="installation"></a>
 ## Installation
-ZEN-norm is designed to run on Python 3.10 and above.
+ZEN-norm is designed to run on Python 3.10 and above and is installable from either PyPI or Conda.

 <details>
   <summary><b>PyPI Installation</b></summary>